-- Do not short circuit battery terminals. - Do not immerse the Diagnostic Tool or battery pack in water, or allow water to enter the Diagnostic Tool or battery compartment. - Do not crush, disassemble, or tamper with the battery pack. - Do not heat the battery pack to over 100°C (212°F), or dispose of it in a fire. - Do not expose the battery pack to excessive physical shock or vibration. - · Keep the battery pack out of reach of children. - Do not use a battery pack that appears to have suffered abuse or damage. - Store the battery pack in a cool, dry, well ventilated area.
+- Do not short circuit battery pack terminals. - Do not immerse the diagnostic tool or battery pack in water, or allow water to enter the diagnostic tool or battery pack. - Do not crush, disassemble, or tamper with the battery pack. - Do not heat the battery pack to over 100°C (212°F), or dispose of it in a fire. - Do not expose the battery pack to excessive physical shock or vibration. - Keep the battery pack out of reach of children. - Do not use a battery pack that appears to have suffered abuse or damage. - Charge the battery pack in the appropriate charger only. - Do not use a battery charger that has been modified or damaged. - Use the battery pack for the specified product only. - Store the battery pack in a cool, dry, well ventilated area.